Qu0d0/BuildABoxEngine/documentation/documentation.md

 Then there are two example projects, the basic one is a minimal setup that provides you with an empty template, the other one is a full game build with the engine and can be used as a reference.
 ### How to build a game with the engine

-As already said, it is recommended that take a look at the 2 provided examples.
+As already said, it is recommended that take a look at the provided example.
 If you start with the basic on in the DocumentationExample folder, you need to know the following:

 The game class provides you with a few functions that can be overridden.
 Those are: